 The locomotive cab is not climate controlled.
 The locomotive horn and apparatuses can be loud so please keep this in mind for children sensitive to loud sounds.

 Ride on a "rolling front porch" through the scenic forests of Shelby County!
 Our open air cars are converted flat cars which offer bench seating and are covered but not enclosed, offering an uninhibited view of line!
-The Open Air Cars are the first two cars after the locomotive which are a favorite especially during our Day Out With Thomas™ event and Steam Days Event.
-Open are car 1122 is right behind the locomotive followed by 1121.
+The Open Air Cars are the first two cars after the locomotive which are a favorite especially during our Day Out With Thomas™ event.
+Open air car 1122 is right behind the locomotive followed by 1121.
 They also offer a front row seat to the action packed Wild West Day train.
 There is one Wheelchair accessible space on Open Air Car 1122.
 See below for handicap accesibility information.

 Note: Due to the proximity to the locomtive and the car not being enclosed, riders may experience the loud horn of the locomotive and squealing of the brakes.
 Most children are fine with the noise levels but please keep this in mind if you have children who are overly sensitive to louder sounds.